Spaghetti Pasta Carbonara

 The trick to making a successful carbonara?
 Stirring the egg mixture quickly into the pasta which should be hot enough to “cook” the egg to make a sauce but not so hot as to make it curdle.
 Getting it just right can take some practice so don’t despair if your sauce is a little lumpy the first time you make it.

 Some people add cream to their carbonara.
 It’s not traditional, but you can certainly do this, and make an even creamier sauce for the pasta.
 Personally I think it’s rich enough without it.
 Enjoy!

 This recipe uses raw eggs, which are essentially cooked by tossing with hot pasta.
 They are not cooked to the point of scrambled though, just enough to thicken the eggs into a sauce.

 The garlic is optional.
-It is not traditionally included in spaghetti alla carbonara, but I like the addition of it, so it's in my version.
-By the way, traditionally "guanciale", or pork jowl, is used in this dish, so if you can get it, by all means use it.
+It is not usually included in pasta carbonara, but it tastes great so we've included it.
+By the way, "guanciale", or pork jowl, is traditionally used in this dish, so if you can get it, by all means use it.

 - 1 Tbsp olive oil or unsalted butter

 - 1/2 pound pancetta or thick cut bacon, diced

 - 1-2 garlic cloves, minced, about 1 teaspoon (optional)